 FDA may, in the future, have the ability to regulate synthetic nicotine as a tobacco product.
 Currently, there is discussion about FDA’s authority over lab-made nicotine as a drug.
 Regardless of which path FDA is able to take, it is likely we will see federal regulation in the near future.

 CASAA can’t predict what will happen, but it seems likely that the FDA may issue marketing orders for at least some tobacco-flavored vapor products.
 If the agency is sticking to its proposal to ban menthol cigarettes, there may be marketing orders for mint, menthol, and wintergreen flavors as well.

 Your options depend on where you live.
-As previously discussed, e-liquids made with synthetic nicotine may be available for some time before states or the FDA catch up.
 And while CASAA cannot advise our members to engage in illegal activities, we can certainly point out the obvious, namely, that informal sources of vapor products are already available.